Keeping your pets safe in the garden

 And why not incorporate some plants that provide stimulation and interest for your pets, such as catnip?

-Protect your pet — and your pocket — in case of accident or illness with pet insurance from Purely Pets!
+Protect your pet — and your pocket — in case of accident or illness with insurance for your pet from Purely Pets!
 We provide dog insurance and cat insurance at a variety of different levels, as well as multi-pet policies for homes with both cats and dogs.